 - The widow hired our firm for herself and her children.
 A lawsuit was filed against, among others, the large multi-state power company.
 After complex discovery, the case settled favorably during a mediation conducted by a retired judge.

-- Eileen V. contacted this office following receipt of a request for entry of default in a lawsuit that had been filed against her by a collections agency on behalf of St. Charles Medical Center.
+- Eileen V. contacted our office following receipt of a request for entry of default in a lawsuit that had been filed against her by a collections agency on behalf of St. Charles Medical Center.
 She had called other attorneys but could find no one willing to take her case because she had no money to pay an attorney.
 Our investigation revealed that her creditor, St. Charles, had billed her medical insurer for procedures she received and had been paid by that insurance company.
-The insurance company then requested a refund of the money it had paid to St. Charles, and St. Charles refunded the money but turned Eileen V.’s account over to the collection agency, which then filed a lawsuit.
+The insurance company then requested a refund of the money it had paid to St. Charles; St. Charles refunded the money but turned Eileen V.’s account over to the collection agency, which then filed a lawsuit.

 - The matter was subject to mandatory arbitration, wherein a number of issues, including payment of medical bills and the statute of limitations, were disputed.
 The arbitrator found in favor of our client and awarded in excess of $27,000 to her for payment of attorney fees and costs.

 - The firm was hired by a single mother who was being told that her own insurance company was refusing to pay for her medical bill.
 While the amount of the bill was relatively small, it was potentially devastating to the client.
 The firm sued the insurance company and obtained a judgment.
-The decision-maker found that the insurance company should have paid the bill, and required it not only to pay for the medical treatment but also to pay for our client’s attorney fees and the costs of bringing the case.
+The decision-maker found that the insurance company should have paid the bill and required it not only to pay for the medical treatment but also to pay for our client’s attorney fees and the costs of bringing the case.

 - In the matter of Grijalva v.
 Safeco Insurance, the insurance carrier contended that the underinsured motorist coverage available to its insured was reduced by amounts paid to the driver of the vehicle in which she was a passenger.
 That had long been the way in which insurance carriers and the courts interpreted the law in Oregon.
-Bruce J. Brothers filed suit on behalf of Grijalva against her insurer, Safeco.
+Former firm partner Bruce J. Brothers filed suit on behalf of Grijalva against her insurer, Safeco.
 The trial court entered judgment on behalf of Safeco.
 That award was upheld in the Court of Appeals.
-Brothers filed an appeal in the Oregon Supreme Court, where he was successful in convincing the court that a correct interpretation of the statutes and insurance policy allowed a reduction in benefits only for amounts paid directly to the injured party.
+Mr. Brothers then filed an appeal in the Oregon Supreme Court, where he was successful in convincing the court that a correct interpretation of the statutes and insurance policy allowed a reduction in benefits only for amounts paid directly to the injured party.
 As a consequence of this decision, injured parties throughout the state of Oregon are now entitled to recover the full amount of their underinsured motorist benefits without reduction for amounts paid to other injured parties.